 The decision was made to bring all accounting in-house.
 To alleviate the extreme frustration to its accounting staffers, Onefire execs began shopping around for an affordable, cloud-based accounting software that could integrate the workloads of multiple companies without slowing everything down.
 Products like Sage Intacct and PeopleSoft were deemed way too expensive for the midsized firm.
 Then the powers that be found Gravity Software™ (Gravity).
 After checking out its interface, they discovered its capabilities exactly fit their needs — especially after it was fully personalized with key modules aimed at providing optimal value to Onefire.
 During the transition phase, Gravity personnel were able to respond to questions and solve any reported issues within 24 hours.

 Thanks to Gravity’s extreme efficiency, the screen time needed to complete Onefire’s accounting functions has since been reduced by a full 50%.
 That means employees have been able to reallocate their time, energy and brainpower to other key tasks within the department.
-“Gravity Software has been a lifesaver for me,” reports Robert Everman, Onefire’s Chief Operating Officer.
+“Gravity Software has been a lifesaver for me,” reports Robert Everman, Onefire’s Chief Executive Officer.
 “I’m 100% in its camp.
 It’s so much easier, so much better and so much more efficient.
 The training provided before the actual implementation was fantastic and comprehensive; it gave us the opportunity to ask questions, get answers, really dig in and find how things were going to work when we were actually in.”

 Completing end-of-month financial reports for the firm's board of directors and the Tribal Council is now automatic.
 While users previously had to pull together 17 different balance sheets for 17 different entities, a push of a button now produces a comprehensive report that presents vital information on all the organizations involved.
 The process that used to be an almost month-long endeavor can now be accomplished within a few days.
 Further, templates are used to automatically collect and upload monthly journal entries from the firm’s various property managers, so the report can be compiled as needed.